 Bacteria often hang out where your tooth meets your gum.
 We miss that area a lot.

-“You have about a millimeter of gum tissue where your tooth comes outside your gum, you want to kind of get under there, just about a millimeter, maybe 2 or 3 millimeters, right under the gum,” Harms says.
+“You have about a millimetre of gum tissue where your tooth comes outside your gum, you want to kind of get under there, just about a millimetre, maybe 2 or 3 millimetres, right under the gum,” Harms says.
 “So the bristle needs to be able to bend.”

 Brushing your teeth, it turns out, means brushing your whole tooth.
 Or at least everything you can get to with your brush.
 And that includes just under the gum.